 Employee recognition has long been a cornerstone of effective management.
 But today, as the competition for talent escalates, the ways organizations show that they value their employees have become more important than ever.

-Creating a recognition program is a start—so if you don’t have one, that’s a good first step!—but great companies go further, constantly reevaluating the ways they reward employees.
+Creating a recognition program is a start—so if you don’t have one, that’s a good first step!—but great companies go further, constantly reevaluating the ways they reward employees and considering the role recognition plays in their company culture.
 As companies grow, this becomes even more of a challenge, and leaders must rethink the way they add value to the employee recognition experience.